 If you know that your solution is often considered expensive until its value is fully appreciated, it may be better to delay discussing price until you have first ensured that the customer has a full grasp of the value of your solution.

-Response: “I’m clearly off-track here, could you help me out: What is the key priority for your business?”
+Response: “I’m clearly off-track here, could you help me out?
+What is the key priority or priorities for your business?”

 Sometimes saying that your solution is not a priority can be used to mask a prospective customer’s real concerns.
 If this is the case, you need to ask questions until you get to the bottom of what the real concerns are.

 “If you have any other concerns, I’d really appreciate you sharing them with me as we are constantly aiming to refine and improve our service.”

 This puts you in a position where you are on their team as an advocate rather than someone simply trying to fill their sales quota even if it’s not a good fit for the customer.